How to create CLI programs with multiple commands, flags and subcommands, and how to do it fast and simply?

 The code for that level is available on level3.2-custom_commander.

-Our next step will be to create our own Commander
+Our next step will be to create our own Commander instance, rather that using

 the shared mutable instance exported by google/subcommands, so we can keep its